 By tracking the experiences in income generation across statutory, voluntary and earned income sources, this report shows how small charities continue to be affected by economic uncertainty, placing pressure on securing funds to remain sustainable in the long term.
 New fundraising opportunities have emerged, such as mission-based enterprises and social investment.
 The Small Charity Index shows that the fastest growing area of income generation is earned, which is an opportunity for small charity and community group leaders to explore to build financial sustainability.

-The programme is open to small charities and community groups with an annual income of up to £1 million, which have a local focus within England.
-For more information on the subsidised support, visit our training page.
+The FSI’s learning programme is open to small charities and community groups with an annual income of up to £1 million, which have a local focus within England.
+For more information on this subsidised support, visit our training page.